-The 'Schoolwide Expectations Teaching Matrix', outlines our agreed rules and specific behavioural expectations in all school settings.
-Every classroom uses the 'Schoolwide Expectations Teaching Matrix' as a basis for developing their behaviour standards.
+The 'Schoolwide Expectations', outlines our agreed rules and specific behavioural expectations in all school settings.
+Every classroom uses the 'Schoolwide Expectations' as a basis for developing their behaviour standards.
 Using this matrix, teachers will work with all students to explain exactly what each of the expectations look, sound and feel like in their classrooms.

-The matrix will be displayed in every classroom, and used as a basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.
+The 'Schoolwide Expectations' will be displayed in every classroom, and used as a basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.